 A plant variety is taken not to have been exploited if, at the date of lodging the application for PBR in the variety, plant material of the variety has not been sold by (or with the consent of) the breeder.

 A sale is permitted in Australia for up to one year prior to applying for PBR and sale overseas is permitted for up to four years (six for tree and vine varieties) prior to making an application.
-Certain sales may be exempted which we can advise further.
+Certain sales may be exempted.
+Further advice on this can be provided as required.

 Before an application can be granted, propagating material of the variety must be deposited in a Genetic Resource Centre (GRC).